AnatoliyOborin/AnatoliyOborin/README.md

-# I am a beginner developer in C# programming language
+# Hello, I'm Anatoliy
+Developer trainee in the C # programming language.

 ### About me
 I have been studying the C # programming language quite recently.
 At this time, I am familiar with the console